The Meaning of Salvation

 This passage records a conversation between Jesus Christ and a Pharisee named Nicodemus.
 Nicodemus was very religious, highly respected, and he had a position of leadership within the Jewish community but, more importantly, he had the beginnings of faith.
 He came to Jesus, having recognized that Jesus was a teacher from God.
 However, he was missing something, something crucial.
 Jesus said that unless one is born again, he cannot see the kingdom of God.
 The Bible uses the terms “born again” (see John 3:3, 7; 1 Peter 1:23), “born of God” (see 1 John 3:9; 4:7; 5:1) and “born of the Spirit” (see John 3:8) to represent the same thing, spiritual birth.
 Nicodemus was puzzled.
 He questioned how a grown person’s birth could be repeated.
 But Jesus wasn’t speaking of natural birth.
 Nicodemus had yet to learn that God’s creative power was not limited to the material and physical world.
 God purposed to create spiritual birth within the soul and spirit of men and women.
 Spiritual birth is to be born into a life of divine communion with God.
 It is an experience of holiness that prompts us to respond instinctively with prayer, worship and thanksgiving towards God.
 It is an emergence from spiritual darkness into spiritual light.
-It is the life-giving operation of the Holy Spirit upon a lost human soul, bringing it into spiritual existence in the kingdom of God.
+It is the life-giving operation of the Holy Spirit upon a person, bringing them into spiritual existence in the kingdom of God.

 Jesus said further; “Do not be amazed that I said to you, ‘You must be born again.’”
 (John 3:7).
 It was not enough that Nicodemus was religious, pious, sincere, talented or morally refined.
 He may have been right in his relationships with other people, yet his relationship with God was non-existent.
 He had a great deal of knowledge of religious tradition, but he needed to humble himself and enter into a born-again experience from God.
 Jesus refused to recognize as true disciples those who would not see their need for a radical, total, inward change of heart.
 Jesus emphatically repeated; “You must be born again.”

 Why is this so?
 It is because “That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.”
 (John 3:6).
 What does this mean?
-“Flesh” can be understood to be two things.
+In scripture, “Flesh” can be understood to be two things.
 Firstly, it is our physical body and, secondly, it is our fallen sinful nature, which is, from the time of Adam, our inner rebellion toward God and His ways.
 The flesh is an inclination towards committing sin and sin alienates us from God.